When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

-The latest Bosch Kiox colour display is packed full of unique functions, ranging from bluetooth connectivity and syncing with your smartphone (via a companion app) through to monitoring your heart rate and viewing information regarding battery range and usage.
+The latest Bosch Kiox colour display is packed full of unique functions, ranging from Bluetooth connectivity and syncing with your smartphone (via a companion app) to monitoring your heart rate and viewing information regarding battery range and usage.

-Another groundbreaking feature unique to the Mavaro is the radar enabled proximity sensors.
-This technology basically alerts the rider when there is a vehicle approaching from behind.
-I suppose you could say this is a bit of a gimmick, as I’ve always found a decent handlebar mounted mirror does the job, but I think it’s a neat feature all the same.
+Another groundbreaking feature unique to the Mavaro is the radar-enabled proximity sensors.
+This technology alerts the rider when there is a vehicle approaching from behind.
+I suppose you could say this is a bit of a gimmick, as I’ve always found a decent handlebar-mounted mirror does the job, but I think it’s a neat feature all the same.

 Bosch’s latest powerpack 625WH (watt hour) battery is standard on all the Mavaro models from the entry-level version to this model.
 One of the great things about this battery, is range anxiety no longer becomes an issue and a potential range of 100 miles on a single charge is possible – although you would need to be frugal with the pedal assist to achieve this.
 To get a better idea of range based on rider weight and other factors, check out the Bosch range assistant.

 Any good urban bike worth its salt should come equipped as standard with a whole host of accessories.
 The Mavaro is spoilt in this department.
 There is every conceivable extra fitted to this bike, including lights, rack, mudguards and kickstand… and that’s just for starters!

 One of the big problems with riding a bike around city streets is making sure you’re always in the correct gear.
 Forget to change down when approaching a junction, and it can be difficult to get going again.